-Generally said, the Czech Republic is often sought by tourists because of the cheap alcohol.
+Generally said, tourists often seek the Czech Republic because of the cheap alcohol.
 The newest statistics were done by the Deutsche Bank confirm that.
 Out of almost fifty compared cities, Prague has the cheapest beer.
-In the Czech metropolis, you pay a little bit over 30 CZK for a mug of a beer.
+In the Czech metropolis, you pay a little bit over 30 CZK for a mug of beer.
 The closest to Czech is Johannesburg, where you pay a bit over 40 CZK.
 On the other side of the list, you can find Oslo in Norway.
 Prepare approximately 250 CZK for one beer.

-Opposite to the Czech 32.5 CZK for half a liter of beer you pay much more in some other places.
+Opposite to the Czech 32.5 CZK for half a litre of beer, you pay much more in some other places.
 And we don’t have to travel that far.
-In Norway, the beer costs almost 250 CZK, which is an astronomical amount, compared to Czech environment.
+In Norway, the beer costs almost 250 CZK, which is an astronomical amount compared to the Czech environment.
 Of course, a partial prohibition in the Scandinavian countries is linked to that.
 You cannot buy alcohol easily in a store.
 However, beer is also expensive in France, where you can pay 150 CZK per glass.

 How does it look like in a brewery?

 Beer is also surprisingly expensive in Singapur, where you give approximately 2325 CZK for it, and American cities like New York and Boston are not far behind.
-On the other hand, in Europe, you can find affordable beer in Lisboa or Warsaw, where the favorite Czech beverage costs 50, or 58 CZK.
+On the other hand, in Europe, you can find affordable beer in Lisboa or Warsaw, where the favourite Czech beverage costs 50 or 58 CZK.

-However, if you want to go for a vacation and drink cheap beer there, visit South Africa.
+However, if you want to go for a vacation and drink a cheap beer, visit South Africa.
 Cape Town and Johannesburg are among the last fourth of the cheapest cities.
 The servers will ask for less than 50 CZK per pint.
 According to the statistics, Prague is not the very cheapest one though.
-You will pay even less in Slovakia, Kiev or in Krakow.
+You will pay even less in Slovakia, Kyiv or Krakow.